samuba/time-tracker/Readme.md

 [X] Login via Google
 [X] Login via Email
 [X] Live updating from multiple devices
+[] edit start of current time period (for when you forgot to start tracking) [] implement new firestore structure
-[] refine time editing
+[] show time per week
-    - seperate controls for time and date
 [] PWA
     - icon
     - full offline support
+[] refine time editing
+    - seperate controls for time and date
 [] support more OAUTH Providers
-[] show time per week
 [] show time per month
+[] support time spanning multiple days
-[] edit start of current time period (for when you forgot to start tracking) [] adding past time periods without start/stop (for when you forgot tracking at all) [] do not use firebase development build (see console)
+[] adding past time periods without start/stop (for when you forgot tracking at all) [] do not use firebase development build (see console)